Shiraz Fars, Iran Travel Guide

 Shake hands with people of the same gender.
 Avoid physical contact with people of the opposite gender unless they initiate it.

-Photographing tourist sites and public scenes is generally acceptable.
+Photographing places of interest and public scenes is generally acceptable.
 Always ask permission before photographing individuals, especially women and children.

 Dress appropriately (ladies should wear a chador at shrines, often provided).
 Remove shoes before entering prayer areas.